The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Character

 - Available in Sellier or Retourne.
-The modern Kelly standard—elegant without being precious.
-Shoulder strap functionality.
+The modern Kelly standard — elegant without being precious.
+Shoulder strap included.

 - Market Reality